The story of Alpha Kappa Psi Fraternity begins at New York University…

-Understandably, there was great satisfaction as a result of this permission extended to the fraternity.
+There was great satisfaction as a result of the permission extended to the fraternity.

-At the November 22, 1904 meeting the secretary was ordered to cast one ballot ratifying the election of Douglas, president; Tremaine, vice president; Jefferson, recording and corresponding secretary; Rachmil, financial secretary; and Lane, treasurer.
-The Membership Committee recommended Frederick H. Clark and Harry A. Hopf, juniors, both unanimously elected members.
-The first Annual Banquet of the group was held in the College Room of the Arena, 31st Street near Broadway, on Thanksgiving Eve, November 23, with eighteen members in attendance.
+At the Nov.
+22, 1904 meeting, the secretary was ordered to cast one ballot ratifying the election of Douglas, president; Tremaine, vice president; Jefferson, recording and corresponding secretary; Rachmil, financial secretary; and Lane, treasurer.
+The Membership Committee recommended juniors Frederick H. Clark and Harry A. Hopf, and both were unanimously elected members.
+The first Annual Banquet was held in the College Room of the Arena, 31st Street near Broadway, on Nov.
+23. with 18 members in attendance.

-The festivities began with the singing of “The Violet,” with everyone standing.
-Between courses the members sang college songs.
+The festivities began with the singing of “The Violet” with everyone standing.
+The members sang college songs between courses.
 After the meal, Douglas asked Jefferson to recount portions of the fraternity’s history.
-The Constitution and Bylaws were read aloud by Rachimil and then discussed.
-Certain revisions were suggested but were finally left for more careful scrutiny at another meeting.
-Tremaine was asked to present ideas for a suitable and dignified initiation; a Committee on Ritual and Initiation, composed of Tremaine, Rachmil and Hudson, was appointed.
-An application to incorporate was filed, but when it turned out that another fraternity with a similar name had already been granted a charter, the petition was rejected by the State of New York.
-A committee of Hopf, Leach, Tremaine, Rachimil and Jefferson was chosen to settle on a new name and to ready the organization for the process of incorporation.
+The Constitution and Bylaws were read aloud by Rachmil and then discussed.
+Certain revisions were suggested, but were left for more scrutiny at another meeting.
+Tremaine was asked to present ideas for a suitable and dignified initiation, so a Committee on Ritual and Initiation composed of Tremaine, Rachmil, and Hudson was appointed.
+An application to incorporate was filed, but another fraternity with a similar name had already been granted a charter, so the petition was rejected by the State of New York.
+A committee of Hopf, Leach, Tremaine, Rachimil, and Jefferson was chosen to identify a new name and ready the organization for the process of incorporation.

 On behalf of the newer members, Hudson thanked the charter members for the honor shown in allowing juniors into the fraternity.
-He was grateful for the confidence that had been expressed, but he was also mindful of the heavy responsibilities assumed in thus accepting the invitation to join.
-He asserted that the juniors would have entrusted to them, to a considerable extent, the selection of suitable candidates from the freshman class.
+He was grateful for the confidence that had been expressed, but he was also mindful of the heavy responsibilities assumed by accepting the invitation to join.
+He asserted that the juniors would have entrusted to them, to an extent, the selection of suitable candidates from the freshman class.
 The greatest discretion would have to be exercised in excluding from membership any who failed to appreciate the high ideals of Alpha Kappa Psi.

-On January 10, 1905, a meeting was held at which Harry Hopf reported on the Committee for a New Name.
+On Jan.
+10, 1905, a meeting was held at which Harry Hopf reported the organization’s progress on identifying a new name.
 He had conferred with Dean Johnson and, following the dean’s suggestion, made this motion: “In view of the fact that no name has heretofore appeared in the constitution as the name of the fraternity, I move that the name Alpha Kappa Psi be adopted as the name of the society.”
 The motion passed.
-The name chosen was symbolic, the A, the K, and the Psi being the first letters of three Greek words which mean “I honor pure accounts” or “I honor accounts which exactly balance.”
+The name chosen was symbolic due to the A, the K, and the Psi being the first letters of three Greek words which mean “I honor pure accounts” or “I honor accounts which exactly balance.”
 Progress was reported in setting up a ritual and an initiation procedure.
-The notice submitted by Rachmil, signed by Jefferson, was posted on the bulletin board on January 19,1905, stating that the fraternity had been officially sanctioned by the chancellor, the dean and faculty of the school.
-On the same evening at midnight the unexpected extinguishing of the lights by the landlord caused a groping exit for all without the formality of an adjournment.
+The notice submitted by Rachmil and signed by Jefferson was posted on the bulletin board on Jan.
+19, 1905, stating that the fraternity had been officially sanctioned by the chancellor, the dean, and faculty of the school.
+On the same evening at midnight, the unexpected extinguishing of the lights by the landlord caused a groping exit for all without the formality of an adjournment.

-A new committee was appointed on February 9, 1905, consisting of Hopf, Tremaine, Jefferson, Jeffery and Meyer, for revision of the constitution and bylaws, to be completed in a month.
-On March 11, a special banquet and meeting was held at the Arena, whose primary purpose was to receive the report of the Constitution Committee.
-Hopf first read the Constitution and Bylaws of the fraternity and then those of Alpha Chapter.
-The first constitution was so carefully constructed that, despite thorough scrutiny, only a minor revision was needed in the instrument; one word was changed, a substitution of “or” for “and.”
-When Hopf read the constitution of Alpha Chapter, it too was accepted after only a few changes.
+A new committee was appointed on Feb.
+9, 1905, consisting of Hopf, Tremaine, Jefferson, Jeffery, and Meyer, for revision of the Constitution and Bylaws to be completed in one month.
+On March 11, a special banquet and meeting was held at the Arena with the goal of receiving the report of the Constitution Committee.
+Hopf first read the Constitution and Bylaws of the fraternity and then those of the Alpha Chapter.
+The first constitution was so carefully constructed that, despite thorough scrutiny, only a minor revision was needed; a substitution of “or” for “and.”
+When Hopf read the constitution of the Alpha Chapter, it too was accepted after only a few changes.
 The secretary was instructed to cast one ballot for the present officers to elect them officers in Alpha Kappa Psi.
-Now two administrative groups were to direct the affairs of the fraternity.
-A body of administrators was provided for, consisting of the president, vice president, financial secretary, recording secretary, corresponding secretary and treasurer, to hold office for one year.
+Then, two administrative groups were to direct the affairs of the fraternity.
+A body of administrators was provided, consisting of the president, vice president, financial secretary, recording secretary, corresponding secretary, and treasurer, to hold office for one year.

-The second body, the Board of Governors, was made up of the president, as officiating chairman, the vice president, the three secretaries, treasurer, and six other members, three of whom were to be seniors, to be chosen at annual elections.
-The board was to investigate and report on applications for membership, to have a committee of its members audit the accounts of all officers once yearly and to report thereon, and to designate a depository for fraternity funds and for any possible investments.
+The second body, the Board of Governors, was made up of the president as officiating chairman, the vice president, the three secretaries, treasurer, and six other members, three of whom were to be seniors chosen at annual elections.
+The board was to investigate and report on applications for membership, to have a committee of its members audit the accounts of all officers once yearly, to report thereon, and to designate a depository for fraternity funds and any possible investments.